-An ordinance of San Bernardino County, State of California, repealing and adding Chapter 83.07 to Division 3 of Title 8 of the San Bernardino County Code, relating to light trespass.
+An ordinance of the County of San Bernardino, State of California, to repeal and add Chapter 83.07 to Division 3 of Title 8 of the San Bernardino County Code, relating to light trespass.

-The Board of Supervisors of San Bernardino County, State of California, ordains as follows:
+The Board of Supervisors of the County of San Bernardino, State of California, ordains as follows:

 SECTION 1.
-The Board of Supervisors of San Bernardino County finds that:
+The Board of Supervisors of the County of San Bernardino finds that:

 - (a) Chapter 83.07 of Division 3 of Title 8 of the San Bernardino County Code currently sets forth the development standards for outdoor lighting by regulating glare and light trespass.
-The Board of Supervisors finds that new lighting standards are needed in order to more effectively prevent and regulate light trespass from one property onto another, and thereby promote the public health, safety, welfare, and quality of life of the citizens of the County by establishing regulations and a process for review of outdoor lighting. - (b) Properly noticed public hearings have been held before the Planning Commission and the Board of Supervisors of San Bernardino County, State of California, pursuant to the Planning and Zoning Law of the State of California and San Bernardino County Code. - (c) The Board of Supervisors finds that there is no possibility that the ordinance may have a significant effect on the environment, and accordingly, find that the ordinance is not subject to review under the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines, 14 California Code of Regulations, section 15060, subdivision (c)(2) (the activity will not result in a direct or reasonably foreseeable indirect physical change in the environment) and section 15061, subdivision (b)(3) (there is no possibility the activity in question may have a significant effect on the environment).
+The Board of Supervisors finds new lighting standards are needed in order to more effectively prevent and regulate light trespass from one property onto another, and thereby promote the public health, safety, welfare and quality of life of the citizens of the County by establishing regulations and a process for review of outdoor lighting. - (b) Properly noticed public hearings have been held before the Planning Commission and the Board of Supervisors of the County of San Bernardino, State of California, pursuant to the Planning and Zoning Law of the State of California and San Bernardino County Code. - (c) The Board of Supervisors has analyzed the ordinance described herein and has determined that the ordinance is covered by the general rule that the California Environmental Quality Act (CEQA) applies only to projects which have the potential for causing a significant effect on the environment.
+Pursuant to CEQA Guidelines Section 15061(b)(3), the Board of Supervisors has determined that there is no possibility that the ordinance may have a significant effect on the environment and accordingly, the ordinance is exempt from CEQA.